Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Swarmer
 - Enemy Purpose:
+	- Will be the primary motivator for the player to keep moving at all times.
+Can be sprinkled into any wave to control how much the player is "engaged"

-	- The weakest enemy that is not much of a threat to the player as long as they stay moving.
+The weakest enemy that is not much of a threat to the player as long as they stay moving.
 But they can't be ignored or else they'll form with other groups that spawn and cause their frenzy stat to skyrocket!
-Can be sprinkled into any wave to control how much the player is "engaged"

 The simplest enemy.
+That spawns alongside most other enemies.
 Loosely flies towards the player at all times.
 Spawns in large groups which will often cause the Catalyst to activate armor and due to the large amount that spawn at once, Swarmers will quickly amalgamate into frenzied swarms that fly faster and at tighter angles towards the player.

 ---

 ## Tripwire
 - Enemy Purpose:
-		- A "support enemy that is weak and low priority to the player compared to other enemies but can easily trip them up if they aren't paying attention"
+		- A "support" enemy that is weak and low priority to the player compared to other enemies but can easily trip them up if they aren't paying attention

 A post-shaped walking quadruped with a ball top that can connect with other Tripwires to create short electric barriers that the player can jump over, cut with their Sliceshot, or attack the Tripwire directly to destroy the pair.